 3. Integration with a CRM and other software

-By integrating your chatbot with a CRM, you can automatically save the lead information in a single place and then use it in the future.
-This process can also work in reverse: a chatbot can recognize the returning customer and start the conversation from where it ended last time, providing personalized messages and recommendations based on the previous requests and purchases.
+By integrating your chatbot with a CRM, you can automatically save lead information in a single place for future use.
+A chatbot can recognize returning customers and start the conversation from where it left off, providing personalized messages and recommendations based on previous requests and purchases.

 4. Connecting to a human agent

 Non-standard requests often require a human being's involvement.
-Thus, there should be an option to switch your chat to a conversation with a live agent.
+Provide an option to switch to a conversation with a live agent.

 5. Agent panel

-Just as customers can see the chat window, on the opposite end of the connection there should be an agent panel.
-If your chatbot is going to connect with human agents, the operators should be able to view the queues and inquiries.
-They should also be able to choose from predefined answers, view the previous chat history, and see their own KPI.
-The agent panel should be easy to use and have a smooth design as people will have to work with this interface for many hours a day.
+If your chatbot connects with human agents, the operators should be able to view queues and inquiries, choose from predefined answers, view previous chat history, and see their own KPI.
+The agent panel should be easy to use and have a smooth design because people will work with it for many hours a day.

 6. Admin panel